HannahWritesCode/you-know-tally/README.md

 A python module I wrote to analyze a professor's lecture transcripts and his usage of the filler phrase "you know."

 ## transcript.py
-The module itself is here.
+The module itself is transcript.py.
 Feel free to use it to you know, analyze your favorite book, lecture, copypasta, or whatever.

+It contains the following functions:
+- total_words(text) - Returns the total number of words in a text file or string.
+- total_sentences(text) - Returns the total number of sentences in a text file or string.
+- most_times_in_one_sentence(text, phrase) - Returns the highest number of times a given phrase (string or regex) appears in a text file or string.
+- sentence_with_most(text, phrase) - Returns the sentence that contains that highest number of times a given phrase appears in a text file or string.
+- phrase_count(text, phrase) - Returns the number of times a given phrase appears in a text file or string.
+- percentage_of_total_words(text, phrase) - Returns a float representing the percentage of total words a given phrase makes up in the text file or string.

 ## you_know_tally.py
 **The results...**